 - characterisation: the outstanding feature of the novel.
 Both the bad guy (“The Saracen”) and the protagonist, the US-trained superspy codenamed “Pilgrim” (both Saracen and Pilgrim can also mean “Nomad”), are richly drawn, with enough back story to fill several novels.
 This can be irritating: the book is so long that some threads of detail disappear (Pilgrim’s drug habit) or reappear without having been described in the first place (the Saracen’s dead wife).
 But on the whole the characters, including a host of minor players, gleam like diamonds.
 This makes you care about them;

 - action: the action scenes in I am Pilgrim are thrilling.
-A firefight in an Afghan village, the ghastly deaths of three hostages, the theft of some medical supplies from a heavily-guarded facility – all will have you on the edge of your seat;
+I loved the firefight in an Afghan village, the ghastly deaths of three hostages and the theft of some medical supplies from a heavily-guarded facility.
+All will have you on the edge of your seat;

-- evil: the consequences with which the world – and specifically the US – will threatened if Pilgrim does not succeed in his mission are both credible and horrific.
-The potential horror is illustrated early on in the book in microcosm, leaving you praying it will not come about on a bigger scale;
+- evil: the consequences with which the world – specifically the US – will threatened if Pilgrim does not succeed in his mission are credible and horrific.
+The book illustrates the potential horror early on in microcosm.
+You pray it will not come about on a bigger scale;

 - good: Pilgrim has an unerring moral compass which draws sympathy – a bit like Lee Child’s Jack Reacher (links in bold italics are to other posts on this blog).
 Other characters also have clear moral values.
 Even “The Saracen” plans his act of evil for reasons which he believes are pure and noble;

 - richness: Hayes reaches deep into characters to create insights which enrich and illuminate the book.
-For example, he creates a Jewish character who has survived the Holocaust and hangs around the Bebelplatz – a memorial to the 1933 book-burning by Nazis in Berlin – to highlight a point: when millions of people, a whole political system, countless numbers of citizens who believed in God, said they were going to kill you – just listen to them.
+He creates a Jewish character who has survived the Holocaust and hangs around the Bebelplatz – a memorial to the 1933 book-burning by Nazis in Berlin – to highlight one point.
+This is that when millions of people, a whole political system, countless numbers of citizens who believed in God, said they were going to kill you – just listen to them.
 Later, Pilgrim inspires a cynical musician who has lost his mojo to resume his musical career – just in passing.
-The book is full of warm, fascinating detail;
+The book is full of fascinating detail;

 - I am Pilgrim contains some fine epigrams.
 I liked Evidence is the name we give to what we have, but what about the things we haven’t found? and If you want to be free, all you have to do is let go;